In harmony with nature

 lifestyle sector challenges

 Food and drink brands dominating retail distribution today are mainly processed products, consisting of refined sugars, unhealthy fats, and toxic chemicals.
-The companies that own them take advantage of economies of scale in production and have little consideration for supplier ethics.
+Also, the companies that own them take advantage of economies of scale in production and have little consideration for supplier ethics.

-A huge part of the travel & hospitality industry is shaped by operations involving the singular use of non-renewable resources and a culture that promotes the abuse of alcohol & chemical substances.
+A huge part of the travel & hospitality industry is shaped by operations involving the singular use of non-renewable resources and promotes a culture of alcohol & chemical substances abuse.

 Architects, interior, and product designers commission the use of synthetic by-products of petroleum, such as plastic - a non-biodegradable resource that pollutes the planet, causing extreme disruption to ecosystems.
 The most common product types found in plastic waste are food and household packaging.